-Hey Friends, the days of February are dwindling.
-This challenge has been fun… but life has been hard.
+Hey Friends, life has been hard.
 My husband’s aunt, his mom’s twin sister just passed-away.
 Losing her has been like loosing Iris all over again.
 It is hard to lose such an integral part of a family.
 We have laughed and cried a lot.
 We are still transitioning our little foster-love home.
 Our oldest son is preparing to leave for Marine boot camp.
 My husband’s business is going through some extraordinary changes.
 And I have been super sick.
 What started as an allergic reaction to some medication has my auto-immune disease on overload.
 Last night I crawled up the stairs at 6 pm covered in hives with a fever and bleeding headache.
 I sent a text to my friend and R&F leader Jennifer Abner of Random Musings of a Domestic Goddess Blog and said… “Help!”

 And Jennifer flashed in my mind.